enonic/old-xp-doc/doc/developer/id-provider/index.rst

 Descriptor
 ----------

-The ID Provider descriptor is a required XML file that that is used to define the mode and the configuration required by the provider.
+The ID Provider descriptor is a required XML file used to define the mode and the configuration required by the provider.
 The descriptor file must have the following path: ``idprovider/idprovider.xml``:

 .. literalinclude:: code/descriptor.xml